Berlin German: Dialect

+Present day

+Berlin German is the central language variety of a regiolect area extending across Berlin, Brandenburg, and parts of Mecklenburg-Western Pomerania and Saxony-Anhalt.
+In Brandenburg, Berlin German has been considered the colloquial variety since the 20th century, but In Berlin itself, especially in West Berlin, an influx of people with educated middle-class dialects has resulted in Berlin German becoming one of many dialects in the region, no longer a regiolect but a sociolect.

 Phonology

 Berliner pronunciation is similar to that of other High German varieties.
 Nevertheless, it maintains unique characteristics, which set it apart from other variants.
 The most notable are the strong contraction trends over several words and the rather irreverent adaptation of foreign words and anglicisms that are difficult to understand for many speakers of Upper German.
 Also, some words contain the letter j (representing IPA: [j]) instead of g, as is exemplified in the word for good, in which gut becomes jut.

+'j' in place of 'g'

+Word initially and after front vowels and approximants, 'g' is realized as the voiced palatal approximant [j].
+After back vowels, the sound is pronounced as a voiced velar fricative [ɣ], the same sound as High German 'r.'

+Monophthongs

+Many diphthongs are realized as long monophthongs in Berlin German: au [au] to oo [o:], ei [aɪ] to ee [e:].
+However, this pattern holds only for words with a historic au/oo or ei/ee split between the Middle High German and Low German dialects.
+For example, ein/een ("a/an") and Rauch/Rooch ("smoke") conform to the split, but Eis ("ice") and Haus ("house") do not.

+High German Consonant Shift

+As a Central German dialect bordering Low German regions, Berlin German does not exhibit all features of the High German consonant shift, retaining some older features, such as geminate 'p' [pp], as in Appel and Kopp for High German Apfel and Kopf, as well as det/dit, wat, and et for das, was, and es, respectively.

+Reductions and Contractions

+Berlin dialect speakers often reduce and contract words that are separated in High German.
+For example, High German auf dem becomes Berlin German uffm.

 Grammar

 Berlinese grammar contains some notable differences from that of Standard German.
 For instance, the accusative case and dative case are not distinguished.
 Similarly, conjunctions that are distinguished in standard German are not in Berlinese.
 For example, in Standard German, wenn (when, if) is used for conditional, theoretical or consistent events, and wann (when) is used for events that are currently occurring or for questions.
 There is no difference between the two in Berlinese.

 Genitive forms are also replaced by prepositional accusative forms, some still with an inserted pronoun: dem sein Haus (this one his house) rather than the standard sein Haus (his house).
 Plural forms often have an additional -s, regardless of the standard plural ending.

 Words ending in -ken are often written colloquially and pronounced as -sken.